What is an obstetric ultrasound?

 - Detect fetal heart beat

 - Determine fetal age

 - Determine due date

 - Confirm whether the pregnancy is intrauterine

-WPC does not perform level 2 or higher ultrasounds to detect congenital or organ abnormalities.
+WPC does not perform Comprehensive ultrasounds to detect congenital or organ abnormalities.
 A referral can be given for a comprehensive ultrasound.

 Who will conduct the ultrasound?

 Obstetric ultrasound examinations will be provided by either the staff doctor (OB/GYN), nurse practitioners, or nurses who are trained in limited obstetrical ultrasound.
-All medical staff report directly to WPC’s medical director, who reviews every client’s chart.
+All medical staff report directly to WPC’s Medical Director who reviews every medical chart.

 How should I prepare for an ultrasound?

-You should drink an 8oz glass of water soon before your arrival and refrain from urinating until the ultrasound has been performed.
-You should wear loose-fitting comfortable clothing for the examination.
+You should drink several 8oz glasses of water soon before your arrival to the clinic and refrain from urinating until after the ultrasound has been performed.
+It’s helpful to wear loose-fitting comfortable clothing for the examination.